fsquillace/juju-old/README.md

 There are several reasons to use JuJu instead of a traditional package manager.
 I just want to mention few of them:

 1. Consider to have a server in production which run an important service.
-Generally, it is better to keep the system has to be as simple as possible without installing further packages as root.
+Generally, it is better to keep the system in order to be as simple as possible without installing further packages as root.
-    With JuJu you can install your packages in your own folder directory without affecting the performance or stability of your system.
+    With JuJu you can install your packages inside your own home directory without affecting the performance or stability of your system.
 2. You can create your own GNU/Linux distribution from scratch.
 You can follow the Linux from Scratch guide (http://www.linuxfromscratch.org/lfs/) and install each packages mentioned into the guide using JuJu.